William Thomas Campbell Grower: Wounding

-On August 25 the 14th Corps began its flanking movement against the Confederate positions at Jonesboro, Georgia, which culminated in the Battle of Jonesboro, Georgia, on September 1, 1864.
-Around 3:00 a.m. on the 1st the regiment formed in line to the rear of the 10th Michigan, one mile north of the railroad at Jonesboro, and began its advance.
-The other regiments of the brigade moved forward and then toward the right, while the 17th Veteran's continued their advance straight ahead towards the Confederate positions, they came upon a ravine that was heavily strewn with brush and they quickly reformed on the opposite side of it.
-It was during this time that two other recruits that had been driven back were coming through their lines, and only through the efforts of Colonel Grower were the men steadied and kept moving forward.
-With the line reformed the regiment was formed on the left of the 60th Illinois Volunteer Infantry, and then continued its advance.
 It was at this point that Colonel Este's commanding the 3rd Brigade, 3rd Division came upon Colonel Grower and called upon him to advance to his support as his brigade was caught in a rather murderous fire and he feared that the line might break.
 Colonel Grower promptly moved the regiment forward to their support and put them in line.
 The regiment quickly gained its position and commenced returning the fire it had been receiving.
 It was during this time that Colonel Grower was severely wounded, and Major Joel O. Martin assumed command of the regiment.
 Colonel Grower instructed Major Martin to find out if the regiment was supported on the right or left, and that if not to, that he was to fall the regiment back and reform the lines.
 Major Martin soon found that there was no support to the regiment right or left, and as such fell the regiment back a short distance to a line of woods and reformed the line.
 The regiment then moved forward and formed on the left of the 10th Michigan, Lieutenant McAllister, an aide-de-camp, then found the regiment and ordered Major Martin to form them on the left of the 60th Illinois, which was located in a set of woods to the Regiments front, Major Martin moved the men forward but did not find the 60th Illinois, instead finding again Colonel Este's and the men of the 3rd Brigade, 3rd Division.
 The Major inquired as to the location of the brigade but the colonel was not certain and called upon Major Martin to come to his assistance as his own brigade was in somewhat of an exposed position.
 Colonel Este's directed the regiment to the left of his brigade, and they occupied the position for a short time, when an officer commanding one of the Brigades of the 1st Division came upon the regiment and asked for their assistance as he stated that his brigade was having its left flank turned and that if the regiment did not advance to relieve the pressure against them that they would be forced to fall back.
 Major Martin stated the "Advancing my right considerably, so as to have an enfilading fire upon the enemy in hi front, I moved forward as he directed, fired a volley, which was not replied to, and finding that there was no enemy in my front I moved back to the position which I had left."
 As they resumed their position Lieutenant McAllister found the regiment again and ordered them to rejoin the 60th Illinois, with this done the regiment entrenched for the night, and thus ended its part in the Battle of Jonesboro, after sustaining a loss of 24 Killed, 9 died of wounds, and 80 Wounded.